2016-2017 Committee Chairs

 How do I register to be a participant on a tour?

-Online registration for the trip will be available on the IACAC website starting December 1.
+Online registration for the trip will be available on the IACAC website in mid-December.
 Counselors must submit a deposit in order reserve their spot on the tour.
 Applicants will be accepted on a first-come, first-served basis.
-The tours can accommodate up to 40 counselors.
 Tours generally fill up quickly so get your application in early.

 How much will the trip cost?